Looking at Europe for March, April or May? Here are our favourite family vacation spots

 - Always take out travel insurance!
-It should go without saying from cancellations and delays to lost luggage; all international travellers should take out travel insurance.
+It should go without saying from cancellations and delays to lost luggage, all international travellers should be insured before they leave home.

 Best European destinations for spring flowers

 One of the popular highlights of visiting Europe in spring is seeing the flower season in full bloom.
 The tulip fields of Keukenhof in the Netherlands no doubt immediately spring to mind, but there are plenty of other destinations that benefit from this glorious blanket of colour too.
 Why not consider;

 - Bonn, Germany – Cherry blossoms rule the streets in this smaller, quaint city of western Germany straddling the Rhine River.
-Ideal to visit on a Rhine River cruise in spring.
+Ideal for visiting on a Rhine River cruise in spring.

 - Val d’Orcia region, Tuscany, Italy – you don’t get much more beautiful European landscapes than the sight of Tuscany in the spring.
 Val d’Orcia is a UNESCO World Heritage Site, and spring brings an intense sea of red poppies.

 - United Kingdom – Bluebells rule the Woodlands from mid-April to late May across much of the UK’s woodlands – in fact, more than half the world’s bluebells can be found here.
 Lavender fields in the UK are also popular to visit in late Spring.
 Many National Trust properties and Woodland Trust estates are the best places to visit in the spring.